Skip to content

 6

 The isNumeric function does not tell us whether an expression is an integer or not.
-To get this information, we need to perform additional checks.
-The following example checks for an integer greater than 0:
+To obtain this information, additional tests are required.
+The following example requests an integer greater than 0:

 Program

-' Read data until it is recognized as an integer greater than 0
+' read data until it is recognized as an integer >0

 Option Explicit

-' the loop is controlled by a Boolean variable 'finished', set to false at the start (= it's not finished)
+' the loop is controlled by a finite boolean, set to false at the start (= it's not finite)

 End If